 Prevention of cardiovascular diseases: Vitamin E reduces the oxidation ofcholesteroland thus counteracts the tendency towards cholesterol deposits in the arteries.

-competitive sport: Intensive exercise can lead to oxidative stress, which can be reduced by vitamin E.
+competitive sports: Intensive physical activity can lead to oxidative stress, which can be reduced by vitamin E.

 Medicines/environmental toxins: Since some medications as well as environmental toxins cause the increased formation of free radicals in the body, vitamin E can have protective effects here.